livingdocsIO/documentation/roadmap/component-config.md

       'text': 'this.title'

   behavior:
-    'documentTitle': 'this.title'
+    documentTitle: 'this.title'
-    'tableOfContents': 'this.title'
+    tableOfContents: 'this.title'
-    'bodyText': true
+    nextComponentOnEnter: 'paragraph'

   # Example of a restriction so that this component can only be placed
   # inside the root container.